 Using Twitter, Facebook, LinkedIn and other media, social recruiting encourages employees to share job opportunities with their contacts.
 Social media is one avenue where companies could see a large global talent pool open up before them.

-This means that job candidates will have to ensure that their online image is work safe.
+This means that job candidates will have to ensure that their online image is safe for work.
 No more silly pictures of party pranks and inebriation.

 Recruitment Agencies Still Have a Large Role To Play